hexangel1/lua-nginx-etcd-announcer/README.md

 # nginx-lua-etcd-announcer
-nginx module which allows arbitrary ETCD keys to be set and refreshed at periodic intervals.
+A nginx module which allows arbitrary ETCD keys to be set and refreshed at periodic intervals.
+The most obvious application would be dynamic registration and discovery of upstream nginx instances in cojunction with other etcd-aware modules such as lua-resty-upstream-etcd or nginx-upsync-module.

 Supported features:
 * basic authentication